Wasi34/Three-Rex-Run/README.md

 # Three-Rex-Run

-Course No: CSE 4204
+<br/>Course No: CSE 4204
-Course Name: Computer Graphics Lab
+<br/>Course Name: Computer Graphics Lab

+<br/>In this project, we made the Google Chrome T-Rex
+dinosaur game using three.js in a 3D environment.